betobarela/webpage/README.md

 ### Higgs statistics

 Utilized the Higgs search (which led to one of the greatest achievements in the history of science) to illustrate a lesson in statistics.
 The project's execution consisted of several steps:
   - _Simulation_: this is the stage in which major physics was needed.
 We focused only on the di-gamma end state.
-Without getting into any of the technical details, we utilized bash scripting to run the HEP package MadGraph as needed and generate $10^6$ background events (SM without Higgs) at each invariant mass; $10^6$ signal events (with unknown Higgs mass); and, to emulate the observed line, generated more $10^6$ events for each bin of the gamma-gamma invariant mass with a fixed Higgs mass of 125 GeV.
+Without getting into any of the technical details, we utilized bash scripting to run the HEP package MadGraph as needed and generate $10^6$ background events (SM without Higgs) at each invariant mass; $10^6$ signal events (with unknown Higgs mass); and, to emulate the observed line, generated more $10^6$ events for each bin of the $\gamma\gamma$ invariant mass with a fixed Higgs mass of 125 GeV.

 <p align="center">